Your Roadmap to Risk Reduction!

 - HIPAA (Health Insurance Portability and Accountability Act): for securing health and patient information.

-- GPDR (General Data Protection Regulation): protects personal data of EU residents.
+- GDPR (General Data Protection Regulation): protects the personal data of EU residents.

 - SOX (Sarbanes-Oxley Act): requires financial institutions to implement measures to prevent fraud and ensure accuracy.